amedomaro/Oracle-iLearning/src/foundations/section6/practices/README.md

 The knowledge you’ve gained in this section on loops will be very helpful in completing this program.
 You’re free to use whichever type of loop statements you feel would be best.
 You’ll also need to remember a few concepts from previous sections.

+The ProblemSet6_3 project is available to help you get started.